afnankhan232/Final_CRM/notes.md

     - Deletion of leads
     - Move to Trash for deleted Leads

-- Contacts App
+- DONE Contacts App
     - Project (store client based on project)
         - DONE DataBase Model
         - DONE Create Signal to trigger and create a -> [default project]
         - DONE Creation From for Project
         - DONE A Pop-up window views for creating new project
-        - REMOVE Edit Form for Project
+        - REMOVED Edit Form for Project
         - DONE Deletion Form for Project

     - DONE Client (store the contact info)